ektogamat/R3F-Ultimate-Lens-Flare/README.md

 # Limitations

-The Ultimate Lens Flare uses the raycaster to check for material type and determine if it is MeshTransmissionMaterial or MeshPhysicalMaterial and check for the transmission parameter.
-This means that, to act like a glass, your materials needs to have `transmission = 1` or `transparent = true + opacity = 0.X`.
-The effect will read the opacity value to determine its brightness automatically.
+The Ultimate Lens Flare leverages the raycaster to examine the material type of objects and determine if they are `MeshTransmissionMaterial` or `MeshPhysicalMaterial`.
+It checks for the transmission parameter to identify glass-like materials.
+Therefore, for an object to behave like glass, its material should have either `transmission = 1` or `transparent = true` and `opacity = NUMBER`.
+The effect automatically interprets the opacity `NUMBER` value to determine the brightness of the flare.

-The internal raycaster is set to read just the firstHit of the raycaster, meaning that if the first detected object is not transparent nor transmissive, it will occlude the effect.
+Furthermore, the internal raycaster is configured to consider only the firstHit of the raycaster.
+This means that if the first detected object is neither transparent nor transmissive, it will occlude the effect.

 # Getting Started using this demo project